FaizanAziz2001/FileCompressor/README.md

 # FileCompressor
-A File Compressor based on huffman coding in C++
+A File Compressor based on huffman coding in C++.